 Consent as a Defense to Libel and Slander

-Where a plaintiff consents to the publication of defamatory matter about him or her, then this consent is a complete defense to a defamation action.
+Where a plaintiff consents to the publication of a defamatory matter about them, then this consent is a complete defense to a defamation action.

 Defamation and Absolute Privileges